"There is no mandate for raising tax rates," Boehner says

 Republicans kept a lock on the U.S. House of Representatives, a crucial victory after the party failed to wrest away the presidency from Barack Obama and the Senate from the Democrats.

-Two years ago, the tea party movement helped Republicans seize control of the House.
-This election, House Republican candidates were still stressing the core issues that the movement pushed in 2010 – less government and a focus on cutting federal spending and the deficit – but GOP candidates were “not wearing the tea party label on their sleeves,” one senior GOP strategist working on House races said recently..
+Two years ago, the anti-tax tea party movement helped Republicans seize control of the House.
+This election, House Republican candidates were still stressing the core issues that the tea party movement pushed in 2010 – less government and a focus on cutting federal spending and the deficit.

 Democrats, bolstered by polling that shows that many voters blame the tea party for gridlock in Washington, had tried to try to pin the label on virtually every Republican incumbent and challenger.